nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests for summary window to be opened.
 2. NextBigFish opens the summary window.
 3. User view his/her data summary.
 4. User close the summary window.

     Use case ends.

+**Use case: Incrementing/Decrementing Transaction Count**

+**MSS**

+1. User requests to list persons.
+2. NextBigFish shows a list of persons.
+3. User requests to increment the transaction count of a particular person in the list
+4. NextBigFish calculates the resultant transaction count after increment/decrement and edits the person.
+5. NextBigFish displays the updated list of persons.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 2b.
+Resultant transaction count exceeds or falls below the valid range

+    * 2b1.
+NextBigFish shows an error message.

+  Use case ends.

+* 2c.
+Missing field in updated information.

+    * 2c1.
+NextBigFish displays error message.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+NextBigFish shows an error message.

+      Use case resumes at step 2.

+    Use case ends.

+**Use case: Keeping track of high priority leads**

+**MSS**

+1. User request to list persons.
+2. NextBigFish shows a list of persons.
+3. User requests to sort by priority level (Descending).
+4. NextBigFish displays user's contact in order of priority level.

+**Extensions**

+* 3a.
+User requests to sort by Potential Sale Value (Descending).
+* 3b.
+NextBigFish displays the user's contacts in order of priority level, and within each priority level, in order of Potential Sale Value.

+  Use case ends.

 *{More to be added}*